hazieon/hazieon/README.md

 **Along the way, I met programmers around the world who showed me how tech can solve real world problems & have a global impact.**

 I joined the School of Code's intensive, full time bootcamp!
 This was a push into the deep end of different technologies & core soft skills through Agile workflow and pair programming.
-**With this valuable experience under my belt, I plan to continue on this upward trajectory to make a leap into the field of tech!**
+**With this valuable experience under my belt, I plan to continue on this upward trajectory to make a leap into the field of tech.**
+I have since been working as a software developer for **over 2 years** in tech teams solving real world problems!

-**Check out my journey here on my GitHub profile :) Feel free to get in touch via Twitter / LinkedIn!** ☺
+**Check out my journey here on my GitHub profile :) Feel free to get in touch on LinkedIn!** ☺

+currently OPEN TO WORK 💻✨

 ## 💻 Technologies & tools